 The European Council brings together EU leaders to set the EU's political agenda.
 It represents the highest level of political cooperation between EU countries.

-EU's 7 official institutions, the Council takes the form of (usually quarterly) summit meetings between EU leaders, chaired by a permanent president.
+One of the EU's 7 official institutions, the Council takes the form of (usually quarterly) summit meetings between EU leaders, chaired by a permanent president.

 On each issue, the European Council can:

 The European Council is made up of the heads of state or government of all EU countries, the European Council President, and the European Commission President.

 It is convened and chaired by its President, who is elected by the European Council itself for a once-renewable two-and-a-half-year term.
 The President represents the EU to the outside world.

-4 times a year – but the President can convene additional meetings to address urgent issues.
+It usually meets 4 times a year – but the President can convene additional meetings to address urgent issues.